Guide to the Carol Georgette Lake Bradley Collection, 1922-1942

 [Identification of item], Carol Georgette Lake Bradley Collection, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-The Carol Georgette Lake Bradley Collection were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2010.
+The Carol Georgette Lake Bradley Collection was received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2010 and 2012.

 Processed by Meghan Lyon, September 2010